 Beyond the Basics: Advanced Yoga Block Workouts

-- Elevated Hands: Place hands on blocks in Plank or Downward Dog to crank up upper body and core work.
+- Elevated Hands: Place hands on blocks in Plank or Downward Dog to increase upper-body and core work.

-- Instability for Core: Try Boat Pose with your feet on a block to intensify your core burn.
+- Instability for Core: Try Boat Pose with your feet on a block to intensify your core challenge.

 - Deeper Backbends: In Wheel Pose, place blocks under your hands for more lift.
 Start in Bridge, set blocks under hands (flat), push up into Wheel, and hold for 10–20 seconds.